hbctraining/DGE_workshop/lessons/09a_DGE_with_pseudocounts.md

 If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
 The **Salmon algorithm can learn these sample-specific biases and account for them in the transcript abundance estimates**.
 Salmon is extremely fast at "mapping" reads to the transcriptome and often more accurate than standard approaches [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].

+> #### How does Salmon work?
+> If you are interested in knowing more about the quasi-mapping approach underlying Salmon and how transcript abundance estimates are generated [take a look at our additional material](https://github.com/hbctraining/Intro-to-rnaseq-hpc-O2/blob/master/lessons/08_salmon.md#how-does-salmon-estimate-transcript-abundances).

 ## Performing DE analysis on Pseudocounts with DESeq2